-ER Modeling
+ER Modeling and ER Diagrams

-- \ Entity: A thing distinguishable from other things.
-Entities are characterized by a set of attributes. - \ Entity Set: A collection of similar entities.
+- Entity: An object distinguishable from other objects.
+Entities are characterized by a set of attributes. - Entity Set: A collection of similar entities.
 E.g., all employees. - All entities in an entity set have the same set of attributes.
-(Until we consider ISA hierarchies, anyway!) - Each entity set has one or more key attributes that uniquely identifies it.
-The key is indicated by underlining. - Each attribute has a domain.
+(Until we consider ISA hierarchies, anyway!) - Each entity set has a key. - Each attribute has a domain.